The Latest: Wealthy Russian dies in plane crash in Germany

 Police said the six-seater airplane took off in France and was on its way to the central German town of Egelsbach when it crashed and burned in a field Sunday afternoon near Erzhausen, 10 kilometers (6 miles) south of Frankfurt.

-Police said they believed three people were aboard but said they were still working on positive identification of the victims as well as confirming the number of occupants.
+Police said they believed three people were aboard but were still working on positive identification of the victims as well as confirming the number of occupants.

 The dpa news agency, citing police, reported that three people in a police vehicle were seriously injured in the traffic crash while the two people in the other car died.